jpgohlke/twitch-chat-filter/README.md

 ![Chat-Filter Preview](tpp-chat-filter-preview.png "State of Screenshot: 0dc02e14e8")

-## Using the script as a javascript bookmark
+## Using the script as a JavaScript bookmark

-Fastest and lightweight way to run the script.
+Fast and lightweight way to run the script.

 1. Go to the bookmark menu of your browser and add a new bookmark with the title of your choice.